dawapaljor/sft-report/src/pages/content/0-report.md

 > ![Harry Lu PRC deputy consul NYC Eric Adams Chen Heng](/images/Harry-Lu-PRC-deputy-consul-NYC-Eric-Adams-Chen-Heng.png)

-Another figure from New York who can be seen in the video above (from 00:19 to 00:33) attempting to snatch the “Dictator Xi, Your Time Is Up” banner from Tsela is Shi Yong Wei (施雍伟).
+Another figure from New York who can be seen in the video above (from 00:19 to 00:33) attempting to snatch the “Dictator Xi, Your Time Is Up” banner from Tsela is Shi Yong Wei (施雍偉).
 He does so right after Chen Heng makes the attempt, and, in fact, he gets a better grip on it than Chen Heng did, nearly managing to snatch it.

 ![Screen Shot 2024-01-29 at 10.26.38 AM](/images/Screen-Shot-2024-01-29-at-10.26.38-AM.png)